felixlu/awesome-stars/topics.md

 ## python

+- [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM
+- [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
+Stored as pure Python.
+All in a modern, AI-native editor.
 - [tobymao/sqlglot](https://github.com/tobymao/sqlglot) - Python SQL Parser and Transpiler
 - [bubbuild/bub](https://github.com/bubbuild/bub) - Bub it.
 Build it.
 A common shape for agents that live alongside people.
 - [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1